biodiversity-specimen-data/specimen-data-use-case/other-code-examples.md

-This document provides a place to post links to code generally related to using biodiversity occurrence data and hosted on an external source, e.g. your own GitHub repo, a lab website, etc.
+This document provides a place to post links to code generally related to using biodiversity specimen data and hosted on an external source, e.g. your own GitHub repo, a lab website, etc.

 ## Links to external code examples